sdelvalle57/sui_battleship/sources/Game/README.md

   - Game request ID
   - Accepting player ID
 - **Responsibilities:**
   - Validate that the game request is in the `pending` state.
+    *Example Error Message:* "Error: Only games in a pending state can be accepted."
   - Update the game status to `active` upon successful acceptance.
   - Optionally, assign player roles or any other game-specific configurations.
+  - **Pool Management:**
+    Move the game request from the initiated pool to the pool of **ongoing games**.

 ### 1.3.
 Cancel Game Request
 - **Function Name:** `cancelGameRequest`